 They set up a common website, with a common customer database, they are both involved in the provision of the services.
 C will be in charge of setting up the website, A of hosting the database and sending direct marketing on behalf of both A and C.

 In this case, A and C are joint controllers.
 This means they have data processing activities in common and they should enter into a contract to agree which of them is in charge of each of the data protection obligation provided for in the GDPR (e.g. security, information of data subject, handling request etc.)

-4.What if the same personal data are used for different purposes by the data recipient?
+4.What if the same set of personal data is used for different processing operations by the data recipient?

-This section concerns the case where the same set of personal data is processed for different purposes by a third party.
-For example the case where A asks B to host its customers’ database and allows B to use it for its own direct marketing purpose.
+For example, the case where A asks B to host its customers’ database and allows B to use it for its own direct marketing purpose.
 They also agree that B will perform profiling processing and share the outcome with A so that A and B can better target their customers when they send direct marketing to their customers.

-First approach/step: working out the role of each party per purpose/service provided
+First step: working out the role of each party per purpose/service provided

-In so far as the same personal data is used to fulfill the aforementioned purposes, the role of each party for each processing purpose would be as follows:
+In so far as the same set of personal data is used to fulfil the aforementioned purposes, the role of each party for each processing purpose would be as follows:

 - Hosting: B is a data processor of A as it is performed on A instruction